-- Cry is out is not meant to be used when baby is hungry, wet, very sick, in pain, etc.
+- Cry it out is not meant to be used when baby is hungry, wet, very sick, in pain, etc.

 2. I’ve heard of something called ‘controlled crying’, or ‘Ferberizing’.
-Is that the same as cry-it-out?
+Is that the same as cry it out?

 Nicole: Well, some would say yes.
 But I don’t agree.
-In my experience, when people think of “Cry It Out”, they think of not going back in the room once they put their baby down for sleep at night and letting them cry from that point on.
+In my 15+ years of experience, when people think of “Cry It Out”, they think of not going back in the room once they put their baby down for sleep at night and letting them cry from that point on.
 Controlled crying is different – with controlled crying, you go in at intervals to check on your baby and you may put a time limit on how long your baby cries in total.

 Some people think of Cry It Out as not even going in to feed or change a diaper while others recognize that they are not looking for a 12-hour straight sleeper or baby sleeping through the night, necessarily, they just don’t want to go in there every 1-2 hours to replace a pacifier, breast-feed, bottle-feed, or rock their baby back to sleep all night.

-3. Is cry-it-out dangerous?
+3. Is cry it out dangerous?
 Will it hurt my baby?

 Nicole: I completely understand why parents ask this question.
 Of course, no parent wants to be in a situation where they are forced to listen to their baby cry.

 Let me add this, too: there is not ONE thing you can do (or not do) for your child and make THAT be what makes your relationship positive or negative (apart from the purely heinous crimes like child molestation, of course!).
 There is not ONE thing that will violate his trust in you.
 If that was the case, the ONE time you didn’t catch him when he was learning to walk and bumped his head would cause him not to trust you anymore.
 The ONE time you were late changing his diaper and he was cold and crying and you didn’t know would cause harm to him.

 It is all the love, affection, and care you give him all day, day-in and day-out, that builds the relationship between mother/father and child.
 THAT is what is important.
-Just as your child might cry and scream he can’t put a fork in an outlet or eat a cookie before dinner, he does not really know what is best for himself and he trusts you to do what’s best for him.
+Just as your child might cry and scream because he can’t put a fork in an outlet or eat a cookie before dinner, he does not really know what is best for himself and he trusts you to do what’s best for him.

-4. Does cry-it-out even work?
+4. Does cry it out even work?
 How can crying possibly lead to a baby sleeping?